arnathan2k/anand-terraform-samples/README.md

 This is a collection of terraform configuration files you can try out.
 I will keep adding other resources.
-I have been creating this to mainly for people I work with to try out out and get familliar with terraform
+I have been creating this mainly for people I work with to try out out and get familliar with terraform

 Use the code by cutting and pasting it into your favourite development tool.